cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-summary/index.md

 isBlogpost: true
 ---

 In the last two posts, I've described 14 different code smells related to the `async/await` keywords.
-Besides the problem description, I've also provided info about code analyzers that can detect and report a given issue.
+Besides the problem description, I've also provided info about code analyzers that can detect and report given issue.
 Those analyzers come from a few different packages that are not strictly devoted to the asynchronous programming area.
-They contain also rules from other fields with predefined severity which might not be appropriate to your needs or you might not be interested in enforcing them at all.
-The fact that those analyzers come from different packages provided by different community members results in the duplicated effort (some rules were implemented more than once) and force us to spend more time researching then and deciding which one to use. **I wish there was a single analyzer package that contains all those rules related to async programming, and only them.** This will result in a better time disposition of people who works on the analyzers (in most cases, they are doing it in their spare time without getting paid for it), increasing analyzers' quality, and definitely simplify the consumption.
+They contain also rules from other fields with predefined severity which might not be appropriate to your needs, or you might not be interested in enforcing them at all.
+The fact that those analyzers come from different packages provided by different community members results in the duplicated effort (some rules were implemented more than once) and force us to spend more time researching then and deciding which one to use. **I wish there was a single analyzer package that contains all those rules related to async programming, and only them.** This will result in a better time disposition of people who work on the analyzers (in most cases, they are doing it in their spare time without getting paid for it), increasing analyzers' quality, and definitely simplifying the consumption.
 Right now we need to somehow deal with what we have.
 To save you some time and to finally answer the question **"Which analyzer package should I use and how to configure it to avoid problems related to async/await?"** I decided to write this summary.

 ## Installing the analyzers